zeobviouslyfakeacc/Ankle-Support/README.md

 ## Description

 Sprains in *The Long Dark* are based on slope.
 A common sprain risk is can be around 30%.
 The base game calculates certain factors to it, like sprinting or crouching, and when you are over-encumbered or exhausted.
 However, they added a total amount of 0.3% for over-encumbered or exhausted instead of the supposed 30%.
 So basically there is no penalty for being exhausted or over-encumbered a the moment.
 This mod fixes the problem with new configurable options in the mod settings.
-In addition to this and with the permission of [zeobviouslyfakeacc](https://github.com/zeobviouslyfakeacc) I added all the functionality of ankle support and made them also configurable.
+In addition to this and with the permission of [zeobviouslyfakeacc](https://github.com/zeobviouslyfakeacc) I added all the functionality of ankle-support and made them also configurable.
 I.e. you can now add wrist protection and ankle protection to gloves or boots, respectively.

 ## Settings